 Let the kids explore the secret red squirrels’ den with its majestic Sitka spruce trees before checking out the plant collectors’ paradise in the sheltered walled gardens, where Ramonda Myconi, Roscoea and Celmissia's thrive.

 Find Ballintubbert Gardens in a valley between Stradbally and Athy.
-Dating back to the 19th century, this historic estate in Laois is laid out as a series of living garden rooms that create a magical journey through the grounds.
+Dating back to the 19th century, this historic estate in Laois is laid out as a series of living garden rooms that create a journey through the grounds.

 Bring a picnic and spend the day exploring the Secret Garden, the Rose Garden and the Herb Garden, or meet Ballintubbert’s head gardener and enjoy a guided tour of the picturesque estate.